Islamic–Jewish relations: Other similarities

 Islam and Judaism both consider the Christian doctrine of the trinity and the belief of Jesus being God as explicitly against the tenets of monotheism.
 Idolatry and the worship of graven images is likewise forbidden in both religions.
 Both have official colors (Blue in Judaism and Green in Islam).
 Both faiths believe in angels, as servants of God and share a similar idea of demons (Jinn and Shedim); Jewish demonology mentions ha-Satan and Muslim demonology mentions Al-Shai'tan both rejecting him as an opponent of God.
 Many angels also possess similar names and roles in both Judaism and Islam.
 Neither religion subscribes to the concept of original sin and both religions traditionally view homosexuality as sinful.
 Narrative similarities between Jewish texts and the Hadith have also been noted.
 For example, both state that Potiphar's wife was named Zuleika.

 There is a small bone in the body at the base of the spinal column called the Luz bone (known by differing traditions as either the coccyx or the seventh cervical vertebra) from which the body will be rebuilt at the time of resurrection, according to Muslims and Jews who share the belief that this bone does not decay.
 Muslim books refer to this bone as "^Ajbu al-Thanab" (عَجْبُ الذَّنَب).
 Rabbi Joshua Ben Hananiah replied to Hadrian, as to how man revived in the world to come, "From Luz, in the back-bone".

 The Islamic Hadith and Jewish Talmud have also often been compared as authoritative extracanonical texts that were originally oral transmissions for generations before being committed to writing.

 Interplay between Jewish and Islamic thought

+Saadia Gaon

-Saadia GaonOne of the most important early Jewish philosophers influenced by Islamic philosophy is Rav Saadia Gaon (892–942).
+One of the most important early Jewish philosophers influenced by Islamic philosophy is Rav Saadia Gaon (892–942).
 His most important work is Emunoth ve-Deoth (Book of Beliefs and Opinions).
-In this work Saadia treats of the questions that interested the Mutakallimun so deeply—such as the creation of matter, the unity of God, the divine attributes, the soul, etc.—and he criticizes the philosophers severely.The 12th century saw the apotheosis of pure philosophy.
+In this work Saadia treats of the questions that interested the Mutakallimun so deeply—such as the creation of matter, the unity of God, the divine attributes, the soul, etc.—and he criticizes the philosophers severely.

+The 12th century saw the apotheosis of pure philosophy.
 This supreme exaltation of philosophy was due, in great measure, to Ghazali (1058–1111) among the Arabs, and to Judah ha-Levi (1140) among the Jews.
 Like Ghazali, Judah ha-Levi took upon himself to free religion from the shackles of speculative philosophy, and to this end wrote the Kuzari, in which he sought to discredit all schools of philosophy alike.